jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Yesterday I dared to struggle.
-Today I dare to win.
+Finding good players is easy.
+Getting them to play as a team is another story.
-- Bernadette Devlin
+- Casey Stengel

-Updated on: [9/1/2022]
+Updated on: [9/2/2022]
 <!-- #quoteEnd -->
 </pre>